ReactiveX/RxPY/README.md

 https://pyslackers.com/

-To join, navigate to the page above to receive an email invite.
+To join, navigate the page above to receive an email invite.
 After signing up, join us in the #rxpy channel.

 Please follow the community guidelines and terms of service.